 How to see recent activity on your Mac and clear it

 There are many ways in which your Mac logs and displays your recent activity to make it easier to find things you’ve been working on.
-This is usually very useful.
-However, if you share your Mac with other users, work in a communal area, or just don’t anyone to see your Recents, you may want to clear that recent activity.
+Usually, it comes in handy.
+However, if you share your Mac with other users, use coworking areas, or just don’t want anyone to spy on your Recents, you may want to clear that recent activity.
 In this article, we’ll show you how to do that.

 What is the Recents folder on your Mac?

 As we said, there are several ways in which your Mac allows you to access things you’ve been working on quickly.
-One of those is the Recents folder that appears in the sidebar of Finder windows, and which, when your Mac is new, is the place where new Finder windows open.
+One of those is the Recents folder in the Finder window sidebar.
+It is also the place where a fresh Finder window opens, especially when your Mac is brand new.

 That folder is what’s known as a Smart Folder.
-It doesn’t exist as a real folder with contents; it contains shortcuts to files according to the smart search parameters used to create the folder.
+It doesn’t exist as an actual folder with contents; it contains shortcuts to files according to the smart search parameters used to create the folder.
 In this case, those parameters are recently-opened files.

 You can’t delete the Recents folder since it doesn’t exist.
 However, you can remove it from the Finder sidebar so that it’s much more difficult to access (Note that it will still be accessible from the Finder’s Go menu or by pressing Command-Shift-F).

 How to clear recent files the easy way

 CleanMyMac X’s Privacy module has several tools to help you prevent others from tracking your activity on your Mac.
 How?
 It wipes all recent files and activity, accessed servers & opened apps from the web browser.